 - Do specific messages or assets help move these activities closer together?

 At FunnelCake, we’ve found that sending our implementation deck with the proposal helps accelerate deals substantially.
-This deck provides a workback schedule from a prospects ideal launch date and a list of team members we need involved at each stage.
-We believe this works by helping the deal feel concrete and guides the buyer to involving more members of their team.
+This deck provides a workback schedule from a prospect’s ideal launch date and a list of team members we need involved at each stage.
+We believe this works by helping the deal feel concrete and guides the buyer to involve more team members.

 Deal velocity has compounding returns for everyone on your team, new and existing.
 That’s effort worth investing in.